oyyd/kcp-node/README.md

 ## Features / Main Dependencies

-- Performance -> More native Modules (the frequency of gc is the critial factor of performance to node)
+- Performance -> More native Modules (the frequency of gc is the critial factor for node)

 ## Environment